 rheology, Measurements of mind and matter, Elementary rheology and Rheology in

 relation to pharmacy and medicine.
 Some of these books are extensively

 annotated by the author.
 Rheology abstracts and the British Society of Rheology

 Bulletin are two journals published by/for the Society, which form an important

 part of the Collection.

-official Custodian of the collection is currently Professor Simon Cox, Institute of Mathematics and Physics, Aberystwyth University.
-E-Mail: email@example.com.
-Management of the collection is currently undertaken by Mr Sahm
+official Custodian of the collection is currently Professor Simon Cox, Department of Mathematics, Aberystwyth University.
+E-Mail: firstname.lastname@example.org.
+Management of the collection is currently undertaken by Mr Simon

 Because of the rare nature of much of the material held in the collection, access is restricted to on-site reference only.
 However, requests for photocopies of specific items are welcome.
 The